exaco/laravel-octane-dockerfile/README.md

 ## Notes

-- Laravel Octane logs requests' info only in `local` environment.
+- Laravel Octane logs requests information only in the `local` environment.

 ## Contributing